awsdocs/amazon-redshift-developer-guide/doc_source/merge-specify-a-column-list.md

    + Perform an inner join with the staging table\.
    + If the distribution key is different from the primary key and the distribution key is not being updated, add a redundant join on the distribution key\.
 To verify that the query will use a collocated join, run the query with [EXPLAIN](r_EXPLAIN.md) and check for DS\_DIST\_NONE on all of the joins\.
 For more information, see [Evaluating the query plan](c_data_redistribution.md)
    + If your target table is sorted by timestamp, add a predicate to take advantage of range\-restricted scans on the target table\.
 For more information, see [Amazon Redshift best practices for designing queries](c_designing-queries-best-practices.md)\.
-   + If you will not use all of the rows in the merge, add a clause to filter the rows that need to be changed\.
+   + If you will not use all of the rows in the merge, add a clause to filter the rows that you want to change\.
 For example, add an inequality filter on one or more columns to exclude rows that have not changed\.
    + Put the update, delete, and insert operations in a single transaction block so that if there is a problem, everything will be rolled back\.

     For example: